Sintong Panjaitan: Military career

-In 1969 Captain Feisal Tanjung included Sintong in an effort to persuade tribal chiefs in West Irian to choose to join Indonesia in the Act of Free Choice.
-Sintong became Commander of Kopassandha in from 1985 to 1987, replacing Brigadier General.
+In 1969 Captain Feisal Tanjung included Sintong to persuade tribal chiefs in West Irian to choose to join Indonesia in the Act of Free Choice.
+Sintong became Commander of Kopassandha from 1985 to 1987, replacing Brigadier General.
 Wismoyo Arismunandar.

 Sintong Panjaitan was the leader of the Para Command Group-1, involved in counter-terrorism operations in the hijacking of the Garuda DC-9 Woyla on March 31, 1981.
 Although there were two fatalities (one pilot and one member of the Commandos), the operation was considered a success by the Indonesian government due to the safety of all the crew and other passengers on the plane, he and his team were awarded the Sakti Star and promoted one rank.

-His involvement in military operations in East Timor was a reasons for his appointment as Commander of IX/Udayana Military Regional Command which covered the province of East Timor.
-Sintong was later removed from his post as commander due to the Dili Incident at the Santa Cruz cemetery, 11 November 1991, which resulted in civilian casualties and an international scandal, ending Sintong's military career.
-As a result of his involvement in the incident he was sued in 1992 by the family of one of the victims and sentenced, in 1994, to pay a total of 14 million US dollars in damages.
+His involvement in military operations in East Timor was a reason for his appointment as Commander of IX/Udayana Military Regional Command which covered the province of East Timor.
+Sintong was later removed from his post as commander due to the Dili Incident at the Santa Cruz cemetery, on 11 November 1991, which resulted in civilian casualties and an international scandal, ending Sintong's military career.
+As a result of his involvement in the incident, he was sued in 1992 by the family of one of the victims and sentenced, in 1994, to pay a total of 14 million US dollars in damages.

 Post military career

 Minister of Research and Technology Prof. Dr. Bacharuddin Jusuf Habibie appointed Sintong as an adviser in the military field at the Agency for the Assessment and Application of Technology (BPPT) in 1994.
 Sintong became a trusted adviser to Habibie until Habibie became President of Indonesia in 1998 where Sintong sat as an adviser to the President in the military field.
-Habibie had in-depth discussions with Sintong, General Wiranto (Commander of ABRI and Minister of Defense) and Yunus Yosfiah (Minister of Information) before allowing the East Timor referendum to determine whether East Timor would remain in the Republic of Indonesia or become a separate country.
+Habibie had in-depth discussions with Sintong, General Wiranto (Commander of ABRI and Minister of Defense), and Yunus Yosfiah (Minister of Information) before allowing the East Timor referendum to determine whether East Timor would remain in the Republic of Indonesia or become a separate country.